MGoosePlayZ/castletool-web/PRIVACY.md

 Such files are intended to be temporary and are removed after processing.

-CastleTool API operators do not intentionally archive or retain uploaded files.
+CastleTool operators do not intentionally archive or retain uploaded files.

 ## 6. Information Sharing

-CastleTool API does not sell, rent, or trade user information.
+CastleTool does not sell, rent, or trade user information.

 Information may only be disclosed: